 About Kim Reid

 Kim is also a member of our regulatory investigations team and acts for clients in relation to investigations and enforcement action commenced by regulators such as ASIC and the ATO.
-He has received independent recognition from Chambers Asia-Pacific for his strategic ability and has also been selected by his peers for inclusion in the editions of Best Lawyers in Australia in the area of litigation for each of the years 2011–2018.
+He has received independent recognition from Chambers Asia-Pacific for his strategic ability and pragmatism.
+He has also been selected by his peers for inclusion in the editions of Best Lawyers in Australia in the area of litigation for each of the years 2011–2021.

 Kim's recent matters include acting for:

-- A financial services client in the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.
+- A financial services client in the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry

 - Banking syndicates in connection with restructuring and work-outs for borrowers.

 Kim is admitted to practice in New South Wales and Western Australia, and is a member of AMPLA (the Resources and Energy Law Association).